googlecodelabs/monolith-to-microservices/README.md

 # Monolith to Microservices

+## NOTE: This is not an officially supported Google product

 ## Introduction

 ### This project is used by the Google Cloud Platform team to demonstrate different services within Google Cloud.
 This project contains two versions of the same application, one architected as a monolith and the other as a set of microservices.